Skip to main content

 To ensure the treatment has worked we would ask you perform a home pregnancy test 3 weeks later to ensure this is negative.
 If at this point the test is positive please call to speak with a member of the team in GED so as a further assessment can be made.

-Once a diagnosis of miscarriage has been made, the staff in GED will complete a notification to inform other departments of your loss.
+Once a diagnosis of miscarriage has been made, we will complete a notification to inform other departments of your loss.
 This will enable any appointments for antenatal care to be cancelled.

 Returning to normal